MrCoolition/CAP/README.md

 pip install -r requirements.txt
 ```

-The OCR functionality uses the Tesseract engine if available.
+The OCR functionality uses the Mistral service when a `MISTRAL_API_KEY` is provided.
+If Mistral is not configured the app falls back to the Tesseract engine when available.
-On Ubuntu install it with:
+On Ubuntu install Tesseract with:

 ```bash
 sudo apt-get install tesseract-ocr